PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/logs.md

 <img src="https://user-images.githubusercontent.com/17282221/168452116-a751154f-ec58-4a65-91f5-a90269529963.png" />
 </p>

-> Not to be confused with the type of logs most people are used to: application logs that are meant to be read by humans.
+> Not to be confused with the type of logs most people are used to: application logs that are meant to be read by humans although application logs are a degenerative case of the log we are talking about[^i-love-logs].

 What i called a record is a entry in the log.
 The entry can be anything in any format.